Vicinage Clause: "...which district shall have been previously ascertained by law"

 Lower courts are split on whether the Clause requires that the defendant be tried in a judicial district that was in existence at the time the crime was committed.
 Some courts have held that it does.
 Others have held that it does not and that the district need only be ascertained prior to trial.
 Even proponents of the former view have found no infirmity when Congress prospectively divides a judicial district but retains the former configuration for past offenses.

 Incorporation

 The Third, Fifth, and Sixth Circuits have held that the Vicinage Clause was not incorporated against the states by the Fourteenth Amendment.
+The Supreme Court has not yet heard an appeal on the matter.
+A lower federal appeals court in Zicarelli v.
+Gray (3d Cir.
+1976), however, "assumed" that the vicinage right applied at the state level.

 Zone of death

 In 2005, Professor Brian C. Kalt of Michigan State University College of Law put forth an argument that the Vicinage Clause, requiring jury selection from the state and district, may permit the commission of the "perfect crime" (technically, more of an "unprosecutable crime") in the portion of Yellowstone National Park within the state of Idaho and that a less perfect crime could be committed in the lightly populated portion of the park contained within the borders of the state of Montana.
 The entire park has been placed within the jurisdiction of the Court for the District of Wyoming, but the Idaho-state portion of the park has no residents with which to form a jury.
 Kalt argues that two arguments the government might make in favor of prosecution would be unsuccessful: that the Idaho portion of the park is not part of a state and that the judicial district could be changed after the crime.